Sequential Detection of an Abrupt Change in a Random Sequence with Unknown Initial State: Cost Parameter Bounds and Tradeoffs

-and establishes \begin{theorem} Under conditions (\ref{cond3}) and $0 < b < \infty$, the probability of incorrect detection of the proposed procedure (\ref{minrisk}) asymptotically converges to zero at an exponential rate as the number of observations gets large. \end{theorem} \begin{proof} Applying (\ref{cond1}) to (\ref{ERnk}), at least one of the $n$ expected risks corresponding to correct detection converge to a steady state.
-This means that the minimum Bayes risk of correct detection must be bounded.
-Let its value be denoted by $r_{\min} < \infty$.
-Consider the random variable $(r_{\min} - R_{\overline{p}}^n)_+$, for any $1 \leq p \leq n$.
-Applying (\ref{cond2}), $R_{\overline{p}}^n$ is a diverging incorrect detection hypothesis and $(\cdot)_+$ denotes $\max(\cdot, 0)$.
+$0 < b < \infty$, and $0 < \tau < \infty$, the probability of incorrect detection of the proposed procedure (\ref{minrisk}) converges to zero asymptotically for the large change-time regime as the number of observations gets large. \end{theorem}

+\begin{proof} According to Lemma~\ref{lemma2}, for establishing convergence or divergence, we may consider the average risks of the form (\ref{ERkn}).
+Applying the conditions (\ref{cond1}) to (\ref{ERkn}), at least one of the $(n-1)$ expected risks corresponding to correct detection converges to a steady state.
+This means that the minimum Bayes risk of correct detection in (\ref{minrisk}) must be bounded, and denote its value by $r_{\min} < \infty$.
+Consider the random variable $(r_{\min} - \riskk{m}{n}{p}{q})_+$, where $\riskk{m}{n}{p}{q}$ is the risk associated with choosing $\hypk{m}{n}{p}{q}$, a hypothesis with incorrect initial state, and $(\cdot)_+$ denotes $\max(\cdot, 0)$.
+It follows from (\ref{cond1}) that $\riskk{m}{n}{p}{q}$ is a diverging incorrect detection hypothesis.
 Applying Markov's inequality,